 Biography

 Gathering imagery and experiencing my subjects close-up and personal has become a life-giving part of my process, beneficial for mind, body and soul.
-My work evolves from many hours spent mainly in Canada’s harshly beautiful environment: hiking, paddling, skiing, walking, observing, absorbing and just being.
+My work evolves from many hours spent mostly in Canada’s harshly beautiful environment: hiking, paddling, skiing, walking, observing, absorbing and just being.
 During these outdoor pursuits, I am overwhelmed by the beauty that surrounds me, my senses are filled and when I return to my home studio, I am ravenous to paint.
 This is where I disappear, into the quiet, and dig deep into the soul of the landscape or the life forms I have experienced first-hand.
 This is where I translate the emotions from my experiences, creating joy, hope and light for myself and others.

 “I am seeking.
 I am striving.
 I am in it with all my heart.”